fastbodin/sim_anneal/README.md

 ### Examples:

-See `examples/tsp/` for example Traveling Salesman Instances that are referenced in both `python/examples/` and `cpp/examples`.
+See `examples/tsp/` for an example Traveling Salesman Instance that is referenced in both `python/examples/` and `cpp/examples/`.